International Relations Grants Program Council for Australian-Arab Relations (CAAR) 2019-2020 Grant Guidelines

-Criterion 4: Preference will be given to applications that includes the following:
+Criterion 4: Preference will be given to applications that demonstrate the following:

-- applications that includes multiple sponsors from other sources including corporate sponsors, and/or future self‑sustainability.
+- multiple sponsors from other sources including corporate sponsors, and/or future self‑sustainability

-- Applications that demonstrate the ability to plan, manage and evaluate the project, including evidence of qualifications/experience and the applicant’s established record of achievement in the development and management of relevant projects.
+- the ability to plan, manage and evaluate the project, including evidence of qualifications/experience and the applicant’s established record of achievement in the development and management of relevant projects.